-5.24.1.
-The Chapel Hill Noise Ordinance shall be applicable within Carolina North during construction and occupancy of the campus.
+- 5.24.1.
+The Chapel Hill Noise Ordinance shall be applicable to the Carolina North Project during construction and occupancy of the Project. - 5.24.2.

-5.24.2.
 Noise from construction is subject to the applicable noise ordinance.
-Individual site development permit applications for new construction shall demonstrate compliance with the ordinance during occupancy of the completed building.

-5.24.3.
-The University shall take reasonable steps to apprise potential residents of housing on the Carolina North site of the potential for campus-related noise.
+Individual site development permit applications for new construction shall demonstrate compliance with the ordinance during occupancy of the completed building. - 5.24.3.
+The University shall take reasonable steps to apprise potential residents of housing within the Carolina North Project of the potential for campus-related noise. - 5.24.4.

-5.24.4.
 Complaints regarding compliance with the noise ordinance within the Carolina North Project area shall be made to and handled by University Public Safety